 Kona is known for its coffee, so we took advantage of being in Kona to have some!
 Check it out:

 Are you ready to eat your way across the Big Island?
 We recommend it!
-For all our best tips, check out my Pacific Islands Page!
+For all our best tips, check out my Hawaiian Islands Page!